Enabling Spike-based Backpropagation for Training Deep Neural Network Architectures: Discussion

 However, a MAC operation usually consumes an order of magnitude more energy than an AC operation.
 For instance, according to \cite{han2015learning}, a 32-bit floating point MAC operation consumes 4.6pJ and a 32-bit floating point AC operation consumes 0.9pJ in 45nm technology node.
 Hence, one synaptic operation in an ANN is equivalent to \texttildelow5 synaptic operations in a SNN.
 Moreover, 32-bit floating point computation can be replaced by fixed point computation using integer MAC and AC units without losing accuracy since the conversion is reported to be almost loss-less \cite{lin2016fixed}.
-A 32-bit integer MAC consumes roughly 3.2pJ, while a 32-bit AC operation consumes only 0.1pJ in 45nm process technology.
-Considering this fact, our calculations demonstrate that the SNNs trained using proposed method will be 7.81x and 8.87x more computationally energy-efficient compared to an ANN-SNN converted network and an ANN, respectively, for the VGG9 network architecture.
-We also gain 3.47x(2.36x) and 15.32x(6.32x) energy-efficiency, for the ResNet11(ResNet9) network, compared to an ANN-SNN converted network and an ANN, respectively.
-Figure \ref{fig:fig8} shows the reduction in computation complexity for ANN-SNN conversion and SNN trained with proposed methodology compared to ANNs.
-It is worth noting here that as the sparsity of the spike signals increases with increase in network depth in SNNs, the energy-efficiency is expected to increase almost exponentially in both ANN-SNN conversion network \cite{sengupta2018going} and SNN trained with proposed methodology compared to an ANN implementation.
-Hence, depth of network is the key factor for achieving significant increase in the energy efficiency for SNNs in contrast to ANNs.
+A 32-bit integer MAC consumes roughly 3.2pJ while a 32-bit AC operation consumes only 0.1pJ in 45nm process technology.
+Considering this fact, our calculations demonstrate that the SNNs trained using the proposed method will be 7.81x\texttildelow7.10x and 8.87x more computationally energy-efficient for inference compared to the ANN-SNN converted networks and an ANN, respectively, for the VGG9 network architecture.
+We also gain 4.6x\texttildelow4.87x(2.31x\texttildelow3.64x) and 15.32x(6.32x) energy-efficiency, for the ResNet11(ResNet9) network, compared to the ANN-SNN converted networks and an ANN, respectively.
+The figure \ref{fig:fig8} shows the reduction in computation complexity for ANN-SNN conversions and SNN trained with the proposed methodology compared to ANNs.

+It is worth noting here that as the sparsity of the spike signals increases with an increase in network depth in SNNs.
+Hence, the energy-efficiency is expected to increase almost exponentially in both ANN-SNN conversion network \cite{sengupta2018going} and SNN trained with proposed methodology compared to an ANN implementation.
+The depth of network is the key factor for achieving a significant increase in the energy efficiency for SNNs in neuromorphic hardware.
+However, the computational efficiency does not perfectly align with the overall efficiency since the dominant energy consumption can be the memory traffic on von-Neumann computing hardware.
+The dataflows in asynchronous SNNs are less predictable and more complicated.
+Hence, a detailed study is required to estimate the overall efficiency of SNNs accurately.